pyscf/pyscf.github.io/source/user/mcscf.rst

 Introduction
 ------------

-Multiconfigurational self-consistent field (MCSCF) methods extend Hartree-Fock (HF) theory by describing the wave function as a linear combination of determinants.
+Multiconfigurational self-consistent field (MCSCF) methods go beyond the single-determinant Hartree-Fock (HF) method by allowing the wave function to become a linear combination of multiple determinants.
 While there are a large variety of MCSCF methods, PySCF focuses on the complete active space (CAS) family of methods.
 Unlike full configuration interaction (FCI), described in :numref:`theory_ci`, CAS methods perform the FCI procedure on a subset of the molecular orbitals, referred to as the "active space."
 These methods are crucial for systems that exhibit strong electron correlation, such as transition metal complexes.